pau1ie/CuriousDBA/content/post/tmadmin.md

 ## Purging the cache ##

-This can't be done if cache sharing is enabled.
+This can't be done if cache sharing is enabled, but if it isn't, it clears the cache for each process one at a time without downtime.

 * 1) Application Server
 * 1) APPDOM (Or whichever domain you want to purge)